It was now the beginning of December 2020. Week thirteen takes us on a visit to see Lauren:

-In my hand was a poster.
+I had a poster in my hand.
 This gift was rolled up and safely protected in plastic.
-I had debated a lot over giving Lauryn this but ultimately decided that it was necessary.
-Approaching the top of the stairs to her apartment I felt nervous.
-Above me I saw her awaiting my arrival.
+I had debated whether or not to give Lauryn this gift, but ultimately decided that it was necessary.
+Approaching the top of the stairs to her third-floor apartment I saw her awaiting my arrival just above me.

 Thanking me, she let me into her home.

-“What is this?” she asked, referring to my gift (probably appreciating the opportunity not to talk about other things quite yet).
+“What is this?” she asked, referring to my gift; probably appreciating this opportunity to not talk about other things quite yet.

 “Open it,” I said.

 Struggling with the plastic, she eventually was able to remove it.
 Unrolling the poster, she laid it out flat on the table in front of us the best she could and used the candle as a weight to keep it from rolling back up.